Hollie Hughes (politician)

-Hollie Alexandra Hughes (née Nolan; born 12 February 1975) is an Australian politician who was elected as a Senator for New South Wales at the 2019 federal election.
-She is a member of the Liberal Party.
+Hollie Alexandra Hughes (née Nolan; born 12 February 1975) is an Australian politician.
+She served as a Senator for New South Wales from 2019 to 2025, representing the Liberal Party.

 Hughes was an unsuccessful Senate candidate at the 2016 federal election.
 During the 2017 parliamentary eligibility crisis, she won the countback to determine the replacement for disqualified Senator Fiona Nash, but was not declared elected because the High Court of Australia, sitting as the Court of Disputed Returns, ruled that she was ineligible for election, due to her employment as a member of the Administrative Appeals Tribunal.

 In November 2018, Hughes won the most votes in the Liberal Party's Senate preselection ballot for the 2019 federal election.
 She was first on the Coalition's Senate ticket in New South Wales at the 2019 election.

 Early life and education

 Hughes was born in Adelaide on 12 February 1975.
 She is the oldest of three children born to June and Dennis Nolan.
 She attended Perth's John XXIII College and Sydney's Loreto Kirribilli during her school years.
 She studied for a Bachelor of Arts (Communications) at Charles Sturt University in Bathurst, graduating in 1997.
 Later, she completed a masters degree in public policy at Macquarie University, graduating in 2007.